kirjs/gulp-fixmyjs/README.md

 Enables looking up the .jshintrc configuration file

 #### JSHint options
-Any of the [JSHint options](http://www.jshint.com/docs/options/) will be passed to fixmyjs, and would get presedence over .jshintrc file
+Any of the [JSHint options](http://www.jshint.com/docs/options/) will be passed to fixmyjs, and would get precedence over .jshintrc file